MennahMabrouk/Linux-service/README.md

 Overall, this project demonstrates how to use Linux and Python to collect and analyze system workload data.
 It also showcases how to create a systemd service and use it to automate tasks on a Linux server.

 ## Steps
+Monitoring Workload on Zorin OS Server
+This guide will help you set up a Python script to collect system workload data and send it via email on a Linux server running Zorin OS.

+Installation
 Install Zorin OS on your server machine.

-Open the terminal and install the necessary packages for sending email and collecting system workload data.
-You can use the following commands to install these packages: sql
+Open the terminal and install the necessary packages for sending email and collecting system workload data using the following commands:

+sql
 Copy code
 sudo apt-get update
-sudo apt-get install python3-pip sysstat mailutils Write a Python script to collect the system workload data and save it to a text file.
+sudo apt-get install python3-pip sysstat mailutils Collecting Workload Data
+Write a Python script to collect system workload data and save it to a text file.
 You can use the psutil module to collect CPU and memory usage data and the iostat command to collect HDD and network usage data.
 You can save the data to a text file using the csv module in Python.
-Create a systemd service file for the Python script.
-This file should specify the service start-up behavior, dependencies, and resource allocation.
-You can use a text editor such as Nano or Vim to create the service file.
-The service file should be saved in the /etc/systemd/system/ directory with a .service extension.
-Start the service using the following command: php
-Copy code
-sudo systemctl start <service_name>
-Enable the service to start automatically on system boot using the following command: bash
-Copy code
-sudo systemctl enable <service_name>
-Test the service by checking that the text file with system workload data is being created and updated every 12 hours.
-You can also check that the email is being sent with the text file attached.
-That's it!
-With these steps, you should have a Linux server on Zorin OS that can send an email with PC workload data every 12 hours.
+Save the Python script to a suitable location on your server.
+Creating a Systemd Service